mdjahidhasan009/JavaScript-Note/function_method/readme.md

 ```

 # Higher Order Function
-A higher-order function is a function that accepts another function as an argument or returns a function as a return value, or both.
-These functions enable powerful programming techniques such as function composition, currying, and callbacks.
+A higher-order function is a function that accepts another function as an argument or returns a function as a return
+value, or both.
+These functions enable powerful programming techniques such as function composition, currying, and
+callbacks.

-* Need for writing modular and resuable code.
+* Need for writing modular and reusable code.

 ### Accepting Another Function as an Argument (Callback):
 ```js